sarathrkk/nodefinder/README.markdown

 Functionality details:

-* The same Erlang distributed node name is used
-  (so separate Erlang VMs must be on separate EC2 instances)
+* The same Erlang distributed node name is used (separate Erlang VMs must be on separate EC2 instances)
 * All instance selection criteria uses OR boolean checks to create a set union

 Add security group TCP rules for: